patrickagte/academic-kickstart/content/home/about.md

 I am a second-year Ph.D. student in Economics at Princeton University.

-I work on the intersection between Development Economics and Industrial Organization.
-My research focuses on market structures in low-income countries.
+I work on the intersection of Development Economics and Industrial Organization.
 I have projects in El Salvador, India, and the Dominican Republic.